amirdadp/edmonds-blossom/README.md

 # Paths, Trees, and Flowers

-Proof of correctness for the [Edmonds' algorithm to find a maximum matching](https://doi.org/10.4153/CJM-1965-045-4) in Coq.
+Proof of correctness for the [Edmonds' algorithm to find a maximum matching](https://doi.org/10.4153/CJM-1965-045-4) in Lean.

 A project as a part of [CS 747](https://cs.uwaterloo.ca/~yizhou/courses/cs747-2025wi/).